-The iscan OCT provides all the functions of a traditional OCT machine with the added benefit of simplified operations that make it extremely user-friendly.
+The iscan OCT provides all the functions of a traditional OCT machine with the added benefit of simplified procedures that make it incredibly user-friendly.

 The iscan vocally guides the patient through the process in 12 languages; all you need to do is select your preferred language and let it guide the patient.